Cherry Creek Shopping Center

 It is also home to an eight screen movie theater operated by AMC.
 The mall is operated by the Taubman Centers company.

 Before the shopping center

 The shopping center is a triumph of mined land reclamation.
 In the 1920's Temple Buell bought a large parcel of land at First Avenue and University Boulevard.
 It was nothing but a weed-filled area.
 Before the shopping center, sand was mined from a large pit.
 After it was mined out, the city used the pit as a sanitary landfill in the 1940s.
 After the pit was filled with trash, the first Cherry Creek shopping center was built over the dump.
 It was designed in 1949 by Temple Hoyne Buell and is still in use, located immediately west of the larger mall facility extension renovated in 1990.
-The current location of Bed, Bath and Beyond was originally the Cherry Creek location of The Denver Dry Goods Company/May-Daniels & Fisher until 1990.
+The former location of Bed Bath & Beyond was originally the Cherry Creek location of The Denver Dry Goods Company/May-Daniels & Fisher until 1990.